ODI-documentation/materials/static/data/queries.md

 ## "simple relations" and "complex relations"

-The direct relationships that each protagonist has with the other cards within each story have a minimal gap compared to the indirect ones: the former, in fact, number 83 compared to the total number of 71 for the latter.
+The direct relation that each main character has with the other cards within each story have a minimal gap compared to the indirect ones: the formers, in fact, appear 83 times compared to the total number of 71 for the latters.
-The last query provides one of the most interesting results at the narratological level: some properties, relating to narrative relationships, are used more frequently than others.
-By following the decreasing order of incidence of the various relations, it is possible to delineate a constant narrative sequence: a character (protagonist) comes across (odi:bumpsInto) another character at a certain place in the story - which is almost always the forest or the forest - (odi:movingThrough) and, once he receives something (odi:receives), he sets off to reach another place (odi:arrivesAt), in which the story will develop further.
-This narrative sequence is interesting to note an order in the way Calvino tells stories using tarot cards as signs.
+The last query provides one of the most interesting results for a narratological research of the text: some properties, relating to narrative relations, are used more frequently than others.
+By following the decreasing order of incidence of the various relations, it is possible to delineate a constant narrative sequence: a character (the main) comes across (odi:bumpsInto) another character at a certain place in the story - which is almost always the "forest" or the "wood" - (odi:movingThrough) and, once received something (odi:receives), he or she sets off to reach another place (odi:arrivesAt) where the story will develop further.
+This narrative sequence is meaningful to note an order in the way Calvino tells stories using tarot cards as signs.

 ### Simple relations

-How many cards have a simple relation with the protagonist?
+How many cards have a simple relation with the main character?

 ```
 select ?representation1 ?relation ?representation2